-Viral liver disease is an umbrella term for liver damage caused by a viral infection.
-Hepatitis B and C (HBV and HCV) are the most common viral infections leading to liver damage.
-Despite the different underlying viral infections, the pathogenesis of fibrosis can be divided in two stages.
-The acute inflammatory stage is followed by a chronic inflammatory stage with simultaneously occurring inflammation, tissue destruction, and repair processes.
+Viral liver disease is a generic term for liver damage caused by a viral infection.
+Hepatitis B and C are the most common viral infections that cause liver damage.
+Despite the different underlying viral infections, the pathogenesis of fibrosis can be divided into two phases.
+The acute inflammatory stage is followed by a chronic inflammatory stage with concurrent inflammatory, tissue destruction and repair processes.

-The prevalence of HBV and HCV varies throughout the world.
-In 2015, an estimated 2 billion people globally were infected with HBV leading lto 650,000 deaths a year.
-HCV was estimated to infect 71 million people in 2015.
+The prevalence of Hepatitis B and Hepatitis C varies worldwide.
+In 2015, an estimated 2 billion people worldwide were infected with Hepatitis B, resulting in 650,000 deaths per year.
+An estimated 71 million people were infected with Hepatitis C in 2015.

-Treating the underlying viral infection is most optimal.
-Currently, several antiviral drugs (lamivudine, adefovir, entecavir, telbivudine, tenofovir, emtricitabine, standard, and PEG-IFN) have shown to delay the progression of cirrhosis but rarely cure the viral infection.
-Lifelong treatment is therefore necessary in most cases.
+Treatment of the underlying viral infection is best.
+Currently, several antiviral drugs (lamivudine, adefovir, entecavir, telbivudine, tenofovir, emtricitabine, standard and PEG-IFN) have shown to delay the progression of cirrhosis but rarely cure the viral infection.
+In most cases, therefore, lifelong treatment is required.

-The diagnosis of viral liver disease relies primarily on symptoms.
-Currently, diagnosis is based on the presence of a viral agent and on blood tests to assess the liver function.
-If blood tests suggest decreased liver function and advanced liver damage, further tests including imaging and liver biopsies might be necessary.
+Diagnosis of hepatitis is based primarily on symptoms.
+Currently, diagnosis is based on the presence of a viral pathogen and blood tests to assess liver function.
+If blood tests indicate decreased liver function and advanced liver damage, further testing including imaging and liver biopsies may be required.

 Please don't hesitate to contact us if you have any questions or other inquiries.